glasskube/glasskube/website/docs/index.md

 Starts the UI server and opens a browser on [http://localhost:8580](http://localhost:8580).

-### `glasskube install <package>`

-Installs the latest version of a package in your cluster and waits until the installation is either finished successfully or failed.

-Use `--version=...` if you want to install a specific version of a package, or `--enable-auto-updates` if you want a package to always be updated to the latest version automatically.

-### `glasskube update <packages...>`

-Updates the given packages in your cluster to their respecive latest version.
-If no packages are specified, all outdated packages will be updated.

-### `glasskube uninstall <package>`

-Removes the given package from your cluster.

 ### `glasskube list`

 Lists packages.
 By default, all packages available in the configured repository are shown, including their installation status in the given cluster.